CanarysPlayground/Copilot-Prompts/Latest Features/Prompts for latest features.md

 **Prompt:**
 ```
-Implement API versioning for all the controllers.
-Use URL path-based versioning (e.g., /api/v1/products, /api/v2/products) and update the README file.
+Analyze the files and specify the required improvements.
 ```

 ---